Create displays with fruit and vegetable ceramics

 Eccentric vegetable and fruit ceramics have always baffled and bemused, but their popularity is unrivalled.
 From the 18th century until the mid 20th century, weird and wonderful designs have been highly sought-after and, today, they’re back in fashion once again.
 Hip high-street stores, from Oliver Bonas to Divertimenti, are now selling vegetable-inspired tableware to the masses.

-Antique pieces fetch huge sums, too.
-When Rachel ‘Bunny’ Mellon’s collection of 18th-century vegetable ceramics was sold by Sotheby’s in New York in 2014, the prices were phenomenal.
-A pair of 1775 Chelsea asparagus tureens sold for £76,000, while a trio of 19th-century cabbage tureens brought the hammer down at £4,700.
+Antique pieces are fetching huge sums, too.
+When Rachel ‘Bunny’ Mellon’s collection of 18th-century vegetable ceramics was sold by Sotheby’s in New York in November 2014, prices far exceeded expectations.
+A pair of Chelsea asparagus tureens (c1755), for example, sold for $118,750 (£76,000) against an estimate of $20,000–$30,000 (£13,000–£19,000).

 A sideboard in your dining room makes the ideal spot to group together pieces of your collection - a contemporary, understated piece of furniture offsets the unmistakable look of the ceramics.
 More exotic pieces such as pineapple-shaped jugs add extra interest to your display (and serving from one in the 17th century indicated that you were a person of great wealth and importance).

 Use open shelves to display your collection of statement plates and vases.
 A fabric that follows the same theme pulls the look together.
 Colourful fruit and vegetable designs look best against a natural background, so paint your walls in earthy colours to create a real impact.